tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 Or as you would say in real-world programming: Add a new requirement.

-Our initial problem has only two axis, where we can add requirements to our current solution to move it towards final solution:
+Our initial problem has only two axes, where we can add requirements to our current solution to move it towards final solution:

-- increase supported range
+- increase the supported range
 - allow negative integers

 Let's go with latter, it seems easier.
 First we write down our possible inputs and outputs: